 About you

-The ideal candidate will have post-qualifying experience in child protection, children in need, safeguarding, or referral and assessment.
+The ideal candidate will have post-qualifying experience in MASH (children's).
 A degree in Social Work (Degree/DipSW/CQSW).
 You will also need to be Social Work England Registered.

 Job type: Full-time